Luis Alberto Fierro

 Economic and social development specialist, interested in expanding educational opportunities

-Luis Alberto Fierro is a specialist in economic and social development in Latin America and the Caribbean.
+Luis Alberto Fierro is a specialist in economic, social and environmental development in Latin America and the Caribbean.

 He holds an Economist degree from the Pontificia Universidad Católica del Ecuador, and graduate degrees in Economic Development, International Economics, Public Finance and Environmental Economics from the University of Oregon and the University of Texas at Austin.
 He also holds graduate level certificates in development program monitoring and evaluation from the International Program for Development Evaluation Training (IPDET); and on Management for Development Results from the Inter-American Institute for Social Development (INDES).